Scheme dependence and instability of double-trace deformations for gauge fields in AdS$_5$: The double-trace deformation: a review

 where

 By performing the Gaussian integral for $\alpha^{m}$, we can write

 where

 Note that $V_{mn}$ is the inverse of $W^{mn}$.
-Owing to the R$_{\xi}$ gauge, we can invert the matrix $W^{mn}$.
-The matrix $V_{mn}$ is actually a free photon propagator in the R$_{\xi}$ gauge.
-In this gauge, the condition (\ref{eq:boundary_Maxwell_equation}) is written as
+Owing to the R$_{\xi}$ gauge, we can invert the matrix $W^{mn}$. { The matrix $V_{mn}$ is the (classical) Green's function of free photons in the R$_{\xi}$ gauge. } In this gauge, the condition (\ref{eq:boundary_Maxwell_equation}) is written as

 Solving the equation for $\alpha_{m}$, we can split the boundary values of the gauge fields into two parts:

 Comparing this result with (3.9) in \cite{Mauri:2018pzq}, we rewrite it as

 then obtain